-The rest mass predictions for the neutrino sector use a scale of $\mu = 0.01\sqrt{\text{eV}}$ , and include an (electron) antineutrino mass of 0.00117 eV [13].
-In the full braid spectrum, this mass energy is shared between the antineutrino $\overline{\nu}R$ and its mirror dark neutrino, the $\overline{\nu}L$ , which annihilate to photons.
+The rest mass predictions for the neutrino sector use a scale of $\mu=0.01\sqrt{\rm eV}$, and include a lightest mirror neutrino mass of 0.00117 eV [13].
 Graham Dungworth [2] has pointed out that this mass energy corresponds precisely, under Wien's law for black body radiation, to a temperature of 2.73 K, which we recognise as the observed temperature of the cosmic microwave background radiation.
-The next lightest neutrino mass corresponds to the CMB appearance temperature that we observe at a redshift of z = 6.6 (to appear).
-We now expect interesting features in redshift surveys for such values of z.
+The next lightest neutrino mass corresponds to the CMB appearance temperature that we observe at a redshift of z=6.6.
+Thus we now expect interesting features in redshift surveys for such special z values.
 Similarly for the special redshifts associated to the heavier neutrinos.

-The antineutrino thus sets the human observer's thermodynamic cosmic clock, and destroys the standard Big Bang picture of classical local evolution from a singular beginning.
-The image of an expanding universe survives, but we are now forced to acknowledge the non local nature of quantum causality and its ability to prohibit the ontological reality of singularities through the presence of horizons.
+The mirror neutrino thus sets the human observer's thermodynamic cosmic clock, and destroys the standard Big Bang picture of classical local evolution from a singular beginning.
+The mirror masses correspond to three CMB temperatures: one in the past, one the present, and one in the future.
+The image of an expanding universe survives, but we are now forced to acknowledge the non local nature of quantum causality and its ability to prohibit the ontological reality of singularities through the presence of holographic horizons.